What are indices?

 - Commodity prices – various commodities will affect different indices’ prices.
 For example, 15% of the shares listed on the FTSE 100 are commodity stocks, which means any fluctuations in the commodity market could affect the index’s price

-When index trading with CFDs, you can go long or short.
-Going long means you are buying a market because you expect the price to rise.
-Going short means you are selling a market because you expect the price to fall.
+When index trading with CFDs, you can go both long and short.
+Going long means you’re buying a market because you expect the price to rise.
+Going short means you’re selling a market because you expect the price to fall.

-With CFDs, your profit or loss is determined by the accuracy of your prediction, and the overall size of the market movement.
+With CFD trading, your profit or loss is determined by the accuracy of your prediction and the overall size of the market movement.

 Trade with leverage

 CFDs are leveraged products.
-This means you only need to commit a small initial deposit – known as margin – to open a position that gives you much larger market exposure.
+This means you only need to commit an initial deposit – known as margin – to open a position that gives you much larger market exposure.